Kartoffelsaft/Compressor/README.md

 # What is this?

 This is my file compressor.
 It compresses files.
-It is hot garbage, but I also think it is the best thing I have created so far because it can have a practical use.
+It is hot garbage, but I also think it is the best thing I have created so far because it can have a practical use. please don't use it practically though.

 # How to use